jonsk197/LeapMusic/README.md

 Interaction
 ===========
-1. Open and closed hand to activate the menu.
+1. An open hand indicates idleness, nothing happens.

+2. A closed hand activates the context menu.
+This happens when the middle bone of the four fingers excluding the thumb has the opposite direction of respective metacorpal bone.

 2. Absolute position of the palm of the hand.
 This is the position used to modify the tone and also to navigate menus.
+This information is trivially retrieved from the SDK.

 3. The positioning of the fingers.
 Pressing the index finger against the thumb records a tone.
+Two fingers touch when the end position of their distal bones are about equal.